Pandemic year 2 would simply not have been possible without the generous support of:

 Support Urban Nature Partners PDX with every purchase you make at Fred Meyer, at no extra cost or loss of your points.
 The average household equals a donation of about $20 per year!
 Link your card to us by entering non-profit code 94922 at Fred Meyer Community Rewards.
-We are listed under our sponsor, Impact NW, but all donations come directly to UNP-PDX.

-You can also support us just by doing your shopping online at over 1,400 merchants at no cost to you!
+You can support us just by doing your shopping online at over 1,400 merchants at no cost to you!
 Register at IGive, and either install the ap on your computer to donate to us automatically as you shop, or shop through the IGive website.

 Urban Nature Partners PDX is a member of The Intertwine Alliance, a coalition of Portland organizations working together to more fully engage residents with the outdoors and nature.

 Urban Nature Partners PDX also works with the Institute for Youth Success and Mentor, nonprofits that provides resources to support best practices in youth mentoring.

 We work closely with SUN Schools in Multnomah County and with social services partner Rose CDC to select youth from historically marginalized neighborhoods that will be the perfect match for our program.
 Thanks to SUN Site Managers through IRCO and Latino Network at Harrison Park, Cesar Chavez, and Harvey Scott Schools, and the awesome staff at Rose, for making it happen!